 Environmental Management System

-With regard to measures for energy conservation and global warming control, the Energy Conservation Committee, chaired by the Corporate Officer in Charge of EHS and placed under the Shionogi Group Companywide EHS Committee, assumes duties such as setting medium-and long-term targets, managing progress, and assessing the status of legal and regulatory compliance.
+In addition, the Energy Conservation Committee, chaired by the Corporate Officer in Charge of EHS and placed under the Shionogi Group Companywide EHS Committee, assumes duties such as setting medium- and long-term targets, managing progress, and assessing the status of legal and regulatory compliance regarding measures for energy conservation and global warming control.

 |EHS audits||Conducted by the division that supervises the Shionogi Groupʼs EHS initiatives, as directed by the management team, separately from internal audits, to check whether EHS activities at Shionogiʼs operating sites and Group companies are appropriately implemented and maintained in compliance with the management systems while pursing continuous improvement|